andreYoo/GSMLP-BMLC/README.md

 ## Reproduce the experimental results

 You can download the checkpoint files to reproduct the experiment results from [here](https://drive.google.com/file/d/1CsKlNc06ZQbMlThEPkowmDSlMJlLmdq8/view?usp=sharing).
+After download it.
+Extract the file under the './outputs'.

 ~~~
 #For Duke